FROM THE LEARNING CENTER

 Insurance Company Ratings Explained: What You Need to Know

-Insurance might be one of the more serious purchases of your life, but buying it isn’t much more different than buying a car or choosing which restaurant to eat at (even if it’s less glamorous than either).
+Insurance might be one of the more serious purchases of your life, but buying it isn’t much more different than buying a car or choosing which restaurant to eat at (even if it’s less glamorous).

 While comparing insurance companies, you’re likely going to ask yourself which company: